 A Swiss national, Lang has a degree in architecture and studied building construction and structural engineering.
 He holds a degree in business administration as well as a diploma in hotel management from the Belvoirpark Hotel Management School in Zurich.

-He now resides in Florida, partly because that is where the work is, but also because he dislikes cold weather.
+He now lives in Florida, mainly because that is where the work is, but also because he dislikes cold weather.

 Thomas Westergaard is a hospitality management professional with extensive experience from Hotel & Cruise Operations.
 He has been with Hurtigruten Group for eight years in various senior management positions.
 Thomas is responsible for designing onboard concepts and interiors in the fleet through refurbishment and New Build programs.

 Thomas has four children and is currently based in Oslo, Norway.